 On Earth, all energy comes from the sun.
 Light is not only illumination, but food that fuels the base of the ecosystem and powers modern industry and transportation.
 Tracing the path of sunlight, current and ancient, through the city’s ecosystems, built and natural, illuminates the past, present, and future of the city’s ecology.

 How does our manipulation of sunlight through the built environment affect the ecology of our natural environment?
 We will consider how best to balance development goals with light-dependent conservation and resiliency priorities.

-Liz Thomas is among the most experienced female hikers in the US, and is known for backpacking light, fast, and solo.
-Affectionately known as “Queen of Urban Hiking”, she has pioneered and completed thru-hikes – a long distance hike entirely within the confines of an urban environment – in five cities across the US.
-This includes the Inman 300, which many consider the world’s first urban-thru hiking trail, linking more than 300 public staircases over 220 miles in Los Angeles.
+Liz Thomas is a professional hiker, adventure conservationist, and outdoor writer who encourages people to hike their city.
+Affectionately known as “Queen of Urban Hiking,” she has designed and walked 13 urban hiking routes of 100+ miles in U.S. cities from Los Angeles to New York City.
+This includes the Inman 300, which many consider the world’s first urban thru-hiking trail, linking more than 300 public staircases over 220 miles in Los Angeles.

 What roles do architecture and design play in the vitality of the public realm?
 We will examine the form, materiality, and sustainability of the built environment in relation to light and shadow.